 Please click on the relevant link to see the curriculum overview for that year group.

-Due to the closure of schools for the majority of children during the global Covid-19 pandemic, it has been necessary to re-evaluate our approach to the provision on offer for our children when schools open fully in September 2020.
+Due to the closure of schools for the majority of children during the global Covid-19 pandemic, it has been necessary to re-evaluate our approach to the provision on offer for our children.
 This will ensure all children have the level of support that they will need to become ‘effective’ and ‘engaged’ learners who are able to access all that school has to offer.
 The approach we will take is formed from the theoretical perspective of the ‘recovery curriculum-think piece’, the principles of nurture that our school aims and values are based upon and the trauma recovery model of Louise Bomber.
 Please click on the link for further information about our recovery curriculum.